jessicadunbar/nternetinspired.github.com/about.md

 An awareness and committment to Children's welfare, Effective Practice and partnership working to is central to the service we offer.

-Real talent in engaging young people and their families in active participation.
+<blockquote>Real talent in engaging young people and their families in active participation.</blockquote>

 Assesmment, Interventions, developing own resources, 1:1 and group work delivery, motivational interviewing, cognitive behavioural techniques, solution focused ..range of techniques such as .....